-When we visited a few years ago, I briefly looked at the map on the website of the different parcours, and realised that we’d not able to see everything that I had in mind . . . but I had some ideas in my head of what I wanted to see, and then we went with the flow!
-The flow worked out well (with numerous stops for playing football, enjoying playgrounds, eating ice-cream and a pedalo outing!), but I would recommend not being quite as ambitious as we were, unless you have solid-footed troopers (or good Daddy shoulders!).
+When we visited a few years ago, I briefly looked at 🗺 the map on the website, to understand the different parcours, and realised that we’d not able to see everything that I had in mind . . . but I had some ideas in my head of what I wanted to see, and then we went with the flow!
+The flow worked out well (with numerous stops for ⚽️ playing football, 🌈 enjoying playgrounds, 🍨 eating ice-cream and 💦 a pedalo outing!), but I would recommend not being quite as ambitious as we were, unless you have solid-footed troopers (or good Daddy shoulders!).
 In the end, we walked (or ran!) miles and miles, and we were late returning home . . .

-Last year, for the first edition of the festival, 22 works of art were installed in Annecy . . . and this year, some of the same iconic art pieces returned and then some new ones too.
-This second edition of the festival will again host some of the same art installations, and again some new ones (40 installations in total!).
+For the first edition of the festival, 🎨 22 works of art were installed in Annecy . . . and the following years, some of the same iconic art pieces returned, and then some new ones too.
+This 5th edition of the festival will again host some of the same art installations, and again some new ones (40 installations in total!).

 For those lucky enough to live in Annecy, or those who are regular visitors to the town, the festival allows them to contemplate views that they perhaps pass every day, but from a different angle . . .
 For those visiting Annecy for the first time, they are treated to a colourful, ephemeral vision of the city!